encoredev/encore/docs/ts/primitives/databases.md

 Encore has all the tools needed to support ORMs and migration frameworks out-of-the-box through named databases and migration files.
 Writing plain SQL might not work for your use case, or you may not want to use SQL in the first place.

-ORMs like [Sequelize](https://sequelize.org/) and migration frameworks like [Atlas](https://atlasgo.io/) can be used with Encore by integrating their logic with a system's database.
+ORMs like [Prisma](/docs/ts/develop/orms/prisma) and [Drizzle](/docs/ts/develop/orms/drizzle) can be used with Encore by integrating their logic with a system's database.
 Encore is not restrictive, it uses plain SQL migration files for its migrations.

 * If your ORM of choice can connect to any database using a standard SQL driver, then it can be used with Encore.
 * If your migration framework can generate SQL migration files without any modifications, then it can be used with Encore.